-You may have heard already, but beginning this year, energy efficiency standards for lighting have improved and homeowners will need to look beyond traditional incandescent light bulbs for their homes’ lighting needs.
+You may have heard already, but beginning this year, lighting efficiency standards have improved and homeowners will need to look beyond traditional incandescent light bulbs for their homes’ lighting needs.
 As you begin to make this switch, it’s important to understand what these new options are and why this change will benefit you.

 Regardless of which type of bulb you decide to use, you now need to focus on the lumens rather than the watts when it comes to the amount of light these bulbs will emit.
-New labeling will begin to appear on light bulb packaging to give you a comparison between energy-efficient bulbs and traditional incandescent bulbs.
-Below is a chart to reference when looking at the lumen rating for light bulbs.
+The new labeling will begin to appear on light bulb packaging to give you a comparison between energy-efficient bulbs and traditional incandescent bulbs.

-My thanks to Lou Manfredini, Ace Hardware’s Home Expert for providing us with this information!
+My thanks to Lou Manfredini, Ace Hardware’s Home Expert for providing us with these lighting efficiency standards!

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.